 3. Focus on impact and achievements, not responsibilities.

-Don’t waste a bullet point item in your resume where you essentially repeat a job title.
+Don’t waste a bullet point item in your resume by essentially repeating your job title.
 If you are an analyst, you don’t need to say that you “analyze problems and develop optimal solutions.”
 That’s what analysts do.
 If you are a consultant, you don’t need to write that you “consult with clients on improving their business.”
 That’s what consultants do.

-What will distinguish you is not your job title, but what you achieved when you held that title.
-For maximum impact, do the following:
+What will distinguish you is not your job title but what you achieved when you held that title.

 4. Quantify your impact on the organizations you’ve worked for with specifics.

-Include details such as: how much or by what percentage you reduced expenses, how many people were on the team that you supervised, how much or by what percentage you increased sales, and the like.
+Include details such as how much or by what percentage you reduced expenses, how many people were on the team you supervised, how much or by what percentage you increased sales, and the like.
 Don’t say, “Developed e-commerce plan that was selected for implementation” when you mean “Designed $5 million e-commerce strategy that increased revenues by 12% and attracted 6 new clients.”
-Don’t use a vague phrase such as “led a team” when in fact you led a six-person team responsible for the rollout of a new product that brought in $300,000 in six months.
+Don’t use a vague phrase such as “led a team” when in fact you “led a 6-person team responsible for the rollout of a new product that brought in $300,000 in 6 months.”
 If you can’t disclose revenue figures, refer to percentage increases or improvements, or cite the improved industry ranking of the organization’s product or performance as a result of your contribution.